soyrochus/parlanchina/README.md

 - Supported transports: `stdio` (command/args/env) and `sse` (url/headers).
 - If `mcp.json` is missing or malformed, the chat UI still works and MCP controls stay disabled.
+- Enable/disable tools per session via the Toolbox panel; only applied tools are exposed to the model.
-- MCP tool runs can be triggered from the chat UI; successful calls are added to the current transcript.
+- Tool calls are driven by the model and streamed back into the transcript.

 ## How to use (functional guide)